| How lying marketers sold Roe v. Wade to

 convenient carrier of the "ugly, nonhuman" characteristics, and is thus a

 key tool for denying the humanity of the unborn human child.
+We're dealing with very deep denial here.
+Let me offer

 a personal example: More than two decades ago, as a news reporter I